threefoldtechprojects/goldchain/specs/backend_integration.md

 ## Customers vs addresses

 At NBH side we talk about (KYC'ed) Customers.
+In the goldchain we have the notion of (authorized) addresses.

 A User uses the Threefold app and identifies through the app.
 In the app, a goldchain wallet can be created and addresses from private keys.
 These addresses need to be authorized by NBH so they know which customer they belong to.

 Open Questions: